Coca

 Overview:

 Homeopathic Coca, prepared from Erythroxylum coca leaves, is primarily used for symptoms associated with high altitudes, such as shortness of breath, palpitations, headache, and anxiety.
-It also addresses physical and mental exhaustion, especially in the elderly or those easily winded by exertion.
+It also addresses physical and mental exhaustion, especially in the easily winded by exertion.
 The remedy picture includes timidity, a desire for solitude, and aversion to society.
 It may be indicated for cardiac weakness or palpitations related to physical effort.
 As with any homeopathic remedy, Coca is selected when the individual’s total symptoms correspond to its known effects documented in the Materia Medica.

 Common name :